 What is a Rack Mount Audio Interface?

-- Preamps: Boost the signal from your mic or instrument.
+- Preamps boost the signal from your mic or instrument.

 Why Choose a Rack Mounted Interface Over a Desktop Version?